temporalio/documentation/docs/java/activities.md

 ## Throwing Activity errors

-If there is a need to throw checked exception from Activity methods which do not support re-throwing checked exceptions in their signatures, you should wrap them using the `Activity.wrap` method and re-throw the exceptions.
+If there is a need to throw checked Exception from Activity methods which do not support re-throwing checked Exceptions in their signatures, you should wrap them using the `Activity.wrap` method and re-throw the Exceptions.

-There is no need to wrap unchecked exceptions, but it's safe to do so if you want to.
+There is no need to wrap unchecked Exceptions, but it's safe to do so if you want to.

-In addition, when wrapping checked exceptions, the original exception is attached as a cause to the wrapped one, and is not lost.
+In addition, when wrapping checked Exceptions, the original Exception is attached as a cause to the wrapped one, and is not lost.

-Here is an example of catching a checked exception and wrapping it:
+Here is an example of catching a checked Exception and wrapping it:

 ```java
 try {